gleich/ritcs/README.md

 ### Configuration

-Here is an example configuration file:
+Here is an example configuration file that is found in `~/.config/ritcs/config.toml`:

 ```toml
 # required